 Measurabl allows users to track waste, which is critical to assessing an organization’s overall sustainability.
 Waste generation and management are important for GRESB reporting, Scope 3 emissions reporting under the Greenhouse Gas Protocol, and LEED for Existing Buildings certification.

-The steps you take to track waste will depend on whether your site is linked to ENERGY STAR or is a manual site.
+The steps you take to track waste may depend on whether your site is linked to ENERGY STAR or is a manual site.
 You can determine that for each site by going to the “Sites” tab and reviewing the “Source” column.
 If the “Source” column doesn’t appear, click the "Columns" icon at the top of the table and check the box next to the “Source” field to add it.

 For sites linked to ENERGY STAR